Isn’t it weird how things come back ‘in’ and become popular again approx 20 – 30 years after the first time they were ‘en Vogue’?

 But what are the psychological drivers behind these reemerging trends?

-The first main psychological theory relevant here is one surrounding our Memory stores.
-Humans have two main types of memories – short term memory and long term memory and, perhaps unsurprisingly, it’s our long term memory stores that are relevant here.
+The first main psychological theory relevant is Memory.
+We have two main types of memories – short term memories and long term memories and (perhaps unsurprisingly) it’s our long term memory stores that are relevant here.
 Any memories regarding events & knowledge related to our life story that are held in our long term memory store are classed as autobiographical memories and when people are asked to recall their autobiographical memories, a striking pattern tends to emerge…

 Psychologists have been researching the area of human memory for decades.
 It’s one of the main pillars of cognitive psychology and one of the first things you’ll learn about on any psychology course.
 For good reason – we rely on our long term memories to guide us through life.
 So many of our decisions are guided by our memories of past events and our past experiences can shape our sense of self.